 Housing built after 1978 and any housing declared lead-free by a Rhode Island Certified Environmental Lead Inspector is generally exempt from Rhode Island's Renovation, Repair, and Painting Rule.

 Other exemptions include housing for elderly or disabled persons, studio apartments, and dormitories.
 These buildings are regulated if a child younger than six years old resides there, or is expected to reside there, for more than two weeks per year.

-Contractors, painters, and other workers must complete an eight-hour Lead-Safe Remodeler/Renovator training by a licensed training provider.
+Contractors, painters, and other workers must complete an eight-hour Lead Renovator training by a licensed training provider.

-Once training is complete, an individual can apply to be a licensed Lead-Safe Remodeler/Renovator.
-All Rhode Island licensed Lead-Safe Remodeler/Renovators must be affiliated with licensed Lead Hazard Control Firms.
+Once training is complete, an individual is a certified Lead Remodeler.
+All Rhode Island licensed Lead Remodelers must be affiliated with licensed Lead Hazard Control Firms.
 Individuals and firms must renew their licenses every five years after completing a four-hour refresher course. more

 The firm must deliver a copy of the Rhode Island version of the Renovate Right pamphlet to property owners and tenants no more than 60 days and no less than seven days before work begins.
 The firm must fill out the Pre-Renovation Education form at the back of the pamphlet, have it signed, and keep it for a minimum of three years.
 At least seven calendar days before beginning a job, the firm must submit a Start Work Notification to the Department of Health.

-While work is being performed, Lead-Safe Remodeler/Renovators and their workers must:
+While work is being performed, Lead Certified Remodelers and their workers must:

-When work is complete, Lead-Safe Remodeler/Renovators and their workers must:
+When work is complete, Lead Remodelers and their workers must: